 Photo in Social Media

 A recruiter can Google you, and they can find out what you look like on LinkedIn.
-Make sure that you’ve got an excellent LinkedIn profile photo.
+Ensure yourself that you’ve got an excellent LinkedIn profile photo.
 But still, no image if the norm in your country is no photo.
 You could use a photo if it feels more industry appropriate.
-If you’re going for a creative marketing agency or if you’re going for a digital marketing role in social media for a cool new startup, then a photo is acceptable, more appropriate, and could add some possession to your document.
+If you’re going for a creative marketing agency or if you’re going for a digital marketing role in social media for a cool startup, then a photo is acceptable, more appropriate, and could add some possession to your document.

 The following central area you want to be front and center on your document is your experience section.
 This is what comes next if you’re doing a one-column layout.
 You give it the most real estate if you’re doing a two-column.
 It’s usually all down the right-hand side, while the other details are on the left-hand column.
-Like it’s very much front and center.
+It’s very much front and center.
 But there are two exceptions to this.

 Frequently Asked Questions